precice/dealii-adapter/docs/adapter-dealii-coupling-meshes.md

 ## Where are support points located?

 The concept of support points is explained in [this glossary entry of the deal.II documentation](https://www.dealii.org/developer/doxygen/deal.II/DEALGlossary.html#GlossSupport).
 In particular (by default), we use here the standard `FE_Q` finite element, where the support points are located according to [Gauss-Lobatto quadrature points](https://www.dealii.org/developer/doxygen/deal.II/classQGaussLobatto.html).
 Note that these points are not equidistant.

-[Add link to other Doc page]
+A detailed description of the `FE_Q` finite element can be found in the [`FE_Q` deal.II documentation](https://dealii.org/developer/doxygen/deal.II/classFE__Q.html).